An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Concurrent pGCL, its operational semantics, and its logic

 where $\prog{a}$ is a program from a pre-determined set of programs and $\prog{b}$ is a condition from a pre-determined set of conditions.
 A program $P +_\prog{p} Q$ $(\prog{p} \in [0,1] \cap \mathbb{Q})$ represents a probabilistic choice between either the evaluation of $P$ or $Q$. $P + Q$ is the non-deterministic analogue.
 The other program constructs are quite standard so we omit their explanation.

 We now equip the language with a small-step operational semantics.
 The latter will be used later on for introducing a big-step counterpart via probabilistic scheduling.
-First for each atomic program $\prog{a}$ we postulate the existence of a function $\sem{\prog{a}} : S \to \Dist(S)$ and for each condition $\prog{b}$ we postulate the existence of a function $\sem{\prog{b}} : S \to \{ \mathtt{tt,ff} \}$.
+First we take an arbitrary set $S$ of states, for each atomic program $\prog{a}$ we postulate the existence of a function $\sem{\prog{a}} : S \to \Dist(S)$, and for each condition $\prog{b}$ we postulate the existence of a function $\sem{\prog{b}} : S \to \{ \mathtt{tt,ff} \}$.
 Let $\SPrg$ be the set of programs.
 The language's small-step operational semantics is the relation $\longrightarrow \, \subseteq (\SPrg \times S) \times \Dist (S + (\SPrg \times S) )$ that is generated inductively by the rules in Figure~\ref{fig:op_sem}.
 The latter are a straightforward probabilistic extension of the rules presented in the classical reference \cite[Chapters 6 and 8]{reynolds98}, so we omit their explanation.

 Let us denote by $\pv{P}{s} \longrightarrow$ the set $\{ \mu \mid \pv{P}{s} \longrightarrow \mu \}$.
 The small-step operational semantics enjoys the following key property for adequacy.